Anaminus/roblox-library/modules/Bitbuf/Bitbuf.md

 ## Buffer.Align
 [Buffer.Align]: #user-content-bufferalign
 ```
-function Buffer:Align(size: number, bit: boolean?)
+function Buffer:Align(size: number, write: boolean?)
 ```

 Align pads the buffer with bits until the position of the cursor is a multiple of *size*.
 Does nothing if *size* is less than or equal to 1.

-If *bit* is true, then the buffer is padded with zero bits.
-If *bit* is false or nil, then nothing is written, but the cursor is moved by *size* bits.
+If *write* is true, then the buffer is padded with zero bits.
+If *write* is false or nil, then nothing is written, but the cursor is moved by *size* bits.

 ## Buffer.Fits
 [Buffer.Fits]: #user-content-bufferfits